-Disgust is an emotion and bodily sensation thought to have evolved to protect us from infection or poison by making us avoid potentially dangerous substances such as bodily fluids or rotten meat.
-However it has now become more complex than simply a way of keeping us safe from disease, in ways we don't fully understand.
+Disgust is an emotion and visceral sensation thought to have evolved to protect us from infection or poison by making us avoid potentially dangerous substances such as bodily fluids or rotten meat.
+However, it is more complex than that... in ways we don't fully understand.

 We have all felt that crawling feeling of disgust at a maggot or a pile of vomit.
 This feeling of repulsion helps protect us from disease by making us avoid potential sources of contamination or infection.
-However, we also feel disgust towards certain acts of behaviour which we deem unacceptable, suggesting disgust has a moral component as well.2
+However, we also feel disgust towards certain acts of behaviour which we deem unacceptable, suggesting disgust has a moral (and perhaps learnt) component too.

 Does disgust sensitivity affect political beliefs?

 Moral rules, such as those imposed by religions around the world, often include strong disgust-linked components – limits on sexual practices, women being ‘unclean’ during their periods and controls on what can and cannot be eaten are all common, and all linked to disgust.
 When humans first began leaving our hunter gatherer routes and coming together in bigger and bigger numbers, the importance and number of these rules increased.
 In modern times, disgust-based laws are reducing, as harm is seen as more important.
 The end of apartheid and rules against interracial or same-sex marriages are recent changes – these are behaviours which once would have elicited disgust, but now are seen as acceptable by the majority of the western world.
-However there are still people who are against these sorts of changes, which opens up the question of why they feel that way- does disgust have a role to play in people’s political ideologies?
-Many studies have found that yes, people who are more liberal tend to be less easily disgusted than those who are more conservative (these studies have mainly been carried out in the US, so use their political scale) 5.
-However these are correlational studies, so we can’t simply claim that being easily disgusted makes you more conservative.
-There could be a third factor that affects both disgust sensitivity and political views, or it could be the political leaning that causes you to become more sensitive to disgust.
-In fact, it seems the best predictor of both disgust sensitivity and politics is a person’s ‘openness to experience’- whether they seek out and enjoy new experiences, or whether they prefer to stay in their comfort zone6.
-Work by Matthew Feinberg has suggested that it might be related to how much someone ‘trusts their gut’7.
-Conservative standpoints don’t take a lot of cognitive resources- they rely on intuition.
-People who are less likely to go with their gut, and take bodily sensations on face value may experience less disgust and also be more liberal, because they react less to the emotions they experience.
+However, there are still people who are against these sorts of changes, which opens up the question of why they feel that way...
+Does disgust have a role to play in political ideology?

-Another area of interest is whether our disgust reactions having an impact on our behaviour, and the decisions we make every day.
+Another area of interest is whether our disgust reactions having an impact on our behaviour and decisions.
 Some scientific advances, for example, come up against much stronger reactions than others.
 Consider GM food; despite there being no evidence that undermines its safety for human consumption, huge numbers of people avoid it, and campaign for it to be banned.
-And even governments are being swayed by this – Scotland recently banned the growth of GM crops, to widespread outrage in the scientific community.
+And even governments are being swayed by this – Scotland recently banned the growth of GM crops to widespread outrage in the scientific community.
 Our disgust reactions are strongest when it comes to food, so could it be that we are letting ourselves be led by our gut?
-The idea of putting something ‘unnatural’ or ‘frankenstein’ into our bodies may trigger such a strong feeling of repulsion it overrides any amount of data showing the safety of the product.
+The idea of putting something ‘unnatural’ or ‘Frankenstein’ into our bodies may trigger such a strong feeling of repulsion it overrides any amount of data showing the safety of the product.
 How we can change this reaction is a huge challenge, and one we will have to face if we want to ensure food security for our growing population.